 When we moved to our new land, I never imagined all the free food I would find.
-I wasn’t really purposefully foraging for wild edibles at the time, more just getting familiar with my surroundings.
+I wasn’t really purposefully foraging for wild edibles at the time; I was more just getting familiar with my surroundings.
 But everywhere I looked, I saw food, FREE food!

 Foraging For Wild Edibles On Our Land

-Our homestead back at the coast was 1/4 acre of sandy soil, high temperatures for many months, extreme humidity, salt air, short winters, and we were just 11 ft above sea level.
+Our homestead back at the coast had 1/4 acre of sandy soil, high temperatures for many months, extreme humidity, salt air, short winters, and we were just 11 ft. above sea level.

-We now have 46 acres, clay soil, rich humus, freshwater springs, cool nights, many micro-climates, mountain air and are 1600 ft above sea level.
+We now have 46 + acres of clay soil, rich humus, freshwater springs, cool nights, many microclimates, mountain air, and are 1600 ft. above sea level.

 Before anyone goes off looking for wild edibles, you should always exercise caution and safety.
 Always.
 Here are some safety tips to get you started.